Chainmanner/Java-Grade11-Chess/README.md

 # Java-Grade11-Chess
 A text-based game of Chess made as the final assignment for my Grade 11 programming class.
-My partner and I were the only ones who opted to do Chess as our assignment (all groups had a choice on what they wanted to do as their final assignment).
+For this assignment, we were supposed to team up with a partner and pick one of three games to program - my partner and I were the only ones who opted to create a game of Chess.
+Completed over the span of roughly four weeks.